Py-Contributors/awesomeScripts/utility/README.md

 3. Remove - `remove keyword`
 4. List all data - `list_data`
 5. Copy to clipboard - `clipboard keyword`
+6. Diceroll `diceroll [faces]`
+7. Timer `timer duration`

 All arguments are passed in similar to command line arguments.
-If one argument has spaces inside it, use double quotes to make it count as one.
+If any argument has spaces inside it, use double quotes to make it count as one.

-The entire function name doesn't need to be supplied if a good enough match is found, most functions also implement their own fuzzy matching.
+The entire function name doesn't need to be supplied as long as a good enough match is found.
+Most functions also implement their own fuzzy matching.

 All occurences of `-p` are replaced by the current contents of the clipboard.

 > The [JSON](info.json) file in the directory houses all the information you store.
-> If massive amounts of data must be added, you can dump in all the info as valid json
+> If massive amounts of data must be added, you can dump it all in the info as valid json
 > instead of calling the `add` function multiple times.

 ### Random Case